 - Decreasing hemoglobin, which increases during periods of stress

 A particularly interesting fact is that trees emit special chemicals called phytoncides, which lead to an increase in natural killer cells, a potent form of white blood cells, when inhaled.
 Scientific evidence aside, we all know on an intuitive level that we feel better when we spend time in nature.
-I for one never ceased to be amazed by how I feel when I go for a long walk in the outdoors.
+I never ceased to be amazed by how great I feel when I go for a long walk in the outdoors.
 The sights, smells, and sounds of nature nourish my senses, while the exercise of walking sends an endorphin rush to my brain.

 So if you want to have a strong, healthy immune system, emotional balance, and overall increased happiness, get outside!

 Those are some of the basics for becoming cold-proof.
 Other things I didn’t have the space to get into depth about are: washing your hands regularly throughout the day, drinking lots of water, limiting your sugar intake, going easy on alcohol and caffeine, exercising, staying warm, eating healthy food, and finding time to do things that recharge your batteries,